jncosideout/Computer-HW-Rental-Inventory-DB/README.md

 # Computer-HW-Rental-Inventory-DB
 A database designed to facilitate the needs of a company that rents computer hardware to other business.

+This MySQL database makes good use of "Triggers" to efficiently update transaction costs, fees, fines and repair costs automatically when the Hardware or Transactions tables are updated.
+The design of this Database conforms to all levels of normalization standards including Boyce-Codd Normal Form.
+Dates must be entered as a single Integer value with no whitespaces or special characters so that costs can be calculated by taking the difference of two date values.
+A modular arithemetic algorithm is used to convert the date values from Year, Month and Day input to an Int value representing the number of days passed since the beginning of a year.

 Main entity-like relations:
 -employee
 -supplier